yak0v13v/dapp-example/README.md

 ## DEMO: [https://dapp-example-delta.vercel.app/](https://dapp-example-delta.vercel.app/)

+### Don't forget to install the browser extension like MetaMask

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: